‘The Bachelor’ by the numbers! What’s the love success rate?

 It's important to know that contestant, Jason Mesnick also had a successful run at love, but not with his first choice, but with his season's runner-up.

 As for "The Bachelorette", there has been a much higher success rate.
 Six of the couples are still together.
 Season 7's Ashley Hebert and J.P.
 Rosenbaum are married.
 Season 9's Desiree Hartsock and Chris Siegfried are married.
-Season 11's Kaitlyn Bristowe and Shawn Booth are still together.
 Season 12's Bachelorette, JoJo Fletcher and Jordan Rodgers are also still together.
 Season 13's Rachel Lindsay is also still together with beau, Bryan Abasolo.
+Becca Kufrin is still together with Garrett Yrigoyen.

 The very first ever "Bachelorette," Trista Rhen has been happily married to Ryan Sutter for 13 years.
 This proves that reality TV romance is really possible!
 The couple even got married on an ABC special in 2003.

-Note: UPDATE: Arie Luyendyk proposed to Becca Kufrin, but later changed his mind and got together with first runner-up, Lauren B. The two now have a baby daughter together.
-As for Becca Kufrin, she became "The Bachelorette" and is currently engaged to Garrett Yrigoyen from her season on the show.
-One of Becca's men, Colton Underwood became "The Bachelor" and chose Cassie Randolph.
-The two are happily together.
-As for Hannah Brown, this season's "The Bachelorette," it is still unknown if she will become engaged and have her "happily ever after."